m-vrt/cv-project/README.md

 ## Usage

 ### **Using the Provided Video Files**
-This repository **already includes** the required input video and pre-generated outputs for different models, so you don’t need to provide your own video.
+This repository **already includes** the required input video and pre-generated outputs for different models.

 - **Input Video:** `for cv-project.mp4`
 - **Pre-generated Output Videos:**